davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

   printf("msr: %llx\n", msr);

-GCCs optimizers do not treat this code like the non-volatile code in the earlier examples.
+GCC's optimizers do not treat this code like the non-volatile code in the earlier examples.
 They do not move it out of loops or omit it on the assumption that the result from a previous call is still valid.